 There are several things you can do to minimize these effects:

 - Always perform the “figure 8” compass calibration procedure after you start SASHA.
-See ### for an illustration.
+Search the web for “figure 8 compass calibration” for some examples.

 - Always keep in mind where the cardinal directions (North, South, East, and West) are and mentally check that the Augmented Reality indicators are in a “reasonable” place.
 Often, if the compass needs calibration, it’s WAY off.
 This happens most frequently when the device has just been turned on, or after it has been sitting around motionless.